 Inside: Shaving cream activities for toddlers and preschoolers.
-This exploration lasted for over an hour!
+The perfect sensory bin for messy play.

 If you have just a whisper of wanting to try this sensory play, I urge you to grab your husband’s shaving cream (sorry, dad) and get started today!

-For us, this morning was the perfect time and it lasted for over an hour.
+For us, this morning was a perfect time and it lasted for over an hour.

 RELATED: This sensory play was as much fun as water play.
 See our entire collection of water ideas HERE.

 Shaving cream activities engage play.

 Now that my almost six-year-old is off to Kindergarten, one question haunts me.